abreumateus/ESE410020/02/README.md

 * Plot model convergence and generalization;
 * Test different generalized estimation methods: hold-out, cross-validation, bootstrap;
 * 3 pages report:
-* Critical analysis and comparisson between the different methods;
+* Critical analysis and comparison between the different methods;
 * Graphs and tables discussing the results.

 The project must have at least a readme file in .txt format indicating how to execute the submitted work and the report.